General terms and conditions of:

 1. General Provisions

 1.1 These general terms and conditions apply to current and future contracts with the business partners of SEIPP Handelsgesellschaft für Elektrotechnik mbH (hereinafter referred to as "SEIPP"), insofar as these are not expressly excluded by SEIPP.
-The conditions come into force from 01.08.2023.
+The conditions come into effect from 01.09.2023.
 Additional obligations of the parties involved do not affect the validity of these general terms and conditions.

 1.2 SEIPP does not undertake any terms and conditions of the supplier or customer that deviate from the general conditions or legal provisions, even if SEIPP does not object or provides services or accepts services without reservation.